argoproj/argo-cd/docs/proposals/multiple-sources-for-applications.md

 #### Changes to cli

-The cli would need to support adding a list of resources instead of just one while creating the application.
-Also, just like `--values` field for adding values files, we would need an option to allow external value files to the application.
+The cli would need to support adding a list of resources instead of just one while creating the application. `values` field should allow referencing value files from other sources.
 We would need a separate proposal for changes to cli.

 ### Non-goals
 *